-You only need 3 ingredients to make these—you guessed it—3-Ingredient Cranberry Brie Bites!
-These bite size appetizers are creamy, tangy, and just a little bit sweet.
+These 3-Ingredient Cranberry Brie Bites are the ultimate easy holiday appetizer.
+They're creamy, tangy, and just a little bit sweet.
 They make for a great last minute party appetizer that's perfect for the holiday season.

 If you are a fan of Brie cheese, you will love this quick vegetarian appetizer idea.
 It's totally delicious and pretty enough to serve at all those holiday celebrations!